gertjanburghouts/gertjanburghouts.github.io/_posts/2024-poses-neurosymbolic.md

 ---

 To interpret human behaviour from a single image, a cue is provided by the body pose.
-However, for rare behaviours, such as aiming a weapon, not many training images are available, sometimes none.
+However, for rare behaviours, not many training images are available, sometimes none.
 We approach the problem in a zero-shot manner, without any training images.
 We formulate logical patterns of body keypoints, which are interpreted by neurosymbolic AI.